matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 It is important to note that the performance of the circuit highly depends on the chosen ansatz $U(x,\theta)$ and choice of trainable parameters $\theta$.
 Every unitary must be implemented as a sequence of simple gates from a *universal gate set* [^nielsen-chuang] that is hardware dependent.
 With current hardware length of circuit is severely limited by errors that quickly destroy information.
 We elaborate on real hardware limitations taking HelmiQ5 as example.

-## Hardware Constraints on HelmiQ5
+## Hardware Constraints on VTT Q5 "Helmi"

 When implementing PQCs on real quantum hardware, we must respect the real-device constraints.
 On the Helmi quantum computer, only a specific set of native gates along with a specific coupling map is available.
 Helmi is built with a star-shaped topology a central qubit (QB3) is connected to all outer qubits (QB1, QB2, QB4, QB5), meaning that two-qubit interactions are only directly possible between QB3 and any outer qubit.